Traditional Ambrosian Rite: Vestments

+For particular solemnities or feasts, an additional vestment called "cappino" - i.e. small cap - is hinged on chasuble (or pianeta), dalmatic and tunicle on the shoulders and around the neck of the celebrants.
+It is a reminiscence of golden decoration used to be hinged for amice.
+Actually, some golden decorations are worn also by the archbishop on the surplice, in particular on sleeves and on the lower part, in order to add solemnity to the already-decorated lace parts of surplice.

 The Divine Office

 The distribution of the Psalter

 The Ambrosian distribution of the Psalter is partly fortnightly and partly weekly.
 Psalms 1 to 108 are divided into ten decuriæ, one of which, in its numerical order, divided into three Nocturns, is recited at Matins on the Mondays, Tuesdays, Wednesdays, Thursdays, and Fridays of each fortnight, each Nocturn being said under one antiphon.
 At the Matins of Sunday and Solemnitates Domini and on Feriæ in Easter and Pentecost weeks and the octave of Corpus Christi, there are no psalms, but three Old Testament canticles, Isaias 26, De nocte vigilatâ; the Canticle of Anna (1 Kings 2), Confirmatum est; and the Canticle of Jonas, Clamavi ad Dominum, or of Habacuc, Domine audivi.
 And on Saturdays the Canticle of Moses (Exod.
 15), Cantemus Domino, and half of Psalm 118 take the place of Decuriæ at the three Nocturns.

 At Vespers, Psalms 109 to 147, except 117, 118, and 133, which are used elsewhere, and 142, which is only used in the Office of the Dead and as Psalmus Directus at Lauds on Fridays, are divided between the whole seven days of each week in their numerical sequence, and in the same manner as in the Roman Rite.

 Psalm 118, besides being used on Saturdays, is distributed among the four lesser Hours exactly as in the Roman Rite; Psalm 50 is said at Lauds every day except Sunday, when the Benedicite takes its place, and Saturday, when Psalm 117, takes its place, and with the Preces (when these are used) at Prime and Terce throughout the year and at None during Lent, while at the Preces of Sext Psalm 53 is said, and at those of None Psalm 85, except during Lent.
 Psalm 53 precedes Beati immaculati at Prime, and Psalms 4, 30, V. 1-6, 90 and 133 are said daily, as in the Roman Rite, at Compline.

 At Lauds a single Psalm, known as Psalmus Directus, differing with the day of the week, is also said.